< Back to Documentation

 POST /api/v1/forensics/detect HTTP/1.1

-Host: attestiv.net
+Host: api.attestiv.net

 Authorization: Bearer {authToken}